NonLogicalDev/embedded.qmk.keyboards/keyboards/rewired_wasd/readme.md

 This is my rewired WASD keyboard.

 I really like the form factor and build quality of the WASD Code line, but I was not very keen on the lack of configurability.

-So I took out the original keyboard controller, reverse engineered the keyboard matrix, then soldered a teensy in its place and used qmk to get an infinitely more configurable keyboard that you can do anything you want with.
+So I took out the original keyboard controller, reverse engineered the keyboard matrix, then soldered a teensy in its place and used qmk to get an infinitely more configurable keyboard that you can do anything you want with, which looks great and is super well built.

 Keyboard Maintainer: [NonLogicalDev](https://github.com/NonLogicalDev)
 Hardware Supported: WASD Code Keyboard